Seat Belt Injuries

 After you seek medical attention for any new or worsening injuries caused by a seat belt in a Connecticut auto accident, you should consider consulting a knowledgeable seat belt attorney like those at Jonathan Perkins Injury Lawyers to discuss a possible accident claim.

-To schedule a no cost, no-obligation consultation with one of our Connecticut personal injury lawyers, call us toll-free at 1-800-PERKINS, or at (203) 397-1283.
+To schedule a no-cost, no-obligation consultation with one of our Connecticut personal injury lawyers, call us toll-free at 800-PERKINS.
 Our compassionate and experienced intake team will collect some initial details about your accident, and then connect you to one of our lawyers – it’s that easy.
-Alternatively, simply complete the Free Case Review form at the top of this page and one of our attorneys will contact you regarding your case.
+Alternatively, simply complete the Free Case Evaluation form and one of our attorneys will contact you regarding your case.

 Recovering after an accident can be draining physically, emotionally, and financially.
-At Jonathan Perkins Injury Lawyers, our attorneys will take your case on a contingent basis, meaning that we do not get paid unless you win—and we have won millions for our clients in successful verdicts and settlements.
+At Jonathan Perkins Injury Lawyers, our attorneys will take your case on a contingency basis, meaning that we do not get paid unless you win — and we have won millions for our clients in successful verdicts and settlements.
 Contact Jonathan Perkins Injury Lawyers today to see what our attorneys can do for you!